How Did You Get Your Name? November 8, 2009

 Taylor figured out the Santa thing by the fourth grade.
 We were living outside Seattle by then and he seemed nonplussed.
 He said it explained why Santa always gave gifts out of the Hearthsong catalog.
 That year Taylor helped set up the stocking for Ian and enjoyed watching his little brother delight in seeing what Santa had brought on Christmas morning.
 After we moved back to LA, Taylor continued to play along.
 Wink, wink.

 So Ian’s heartfelt tears were like a knife to my heart.
 This wasn’t how I’d imagined it.
 But how much of life isn’t?
 So what did we do to help our traumatized son deal with the TRUTH.
-Taylor finally lured Ian out of his room and we all went to see a movie – A violent movie.
+Taylor finally lured Ian out of his room and we all went to see a movie – a violent movie.
 All I remember is it was rated R and there was lots of shooting, which as we all know, Santa wouldn’t approve of.
 Ian walked out of the theater and the storm had passed.

 Ian is now 22 and loves to retell the story about finding Santa’s letters.
 The funny thing is his favorite thing about Christmas is still coming out to see what Santa has left in his stocking.
 (We tried to phase the stocking out when he was 17, but he wouldn’t hear of it).
 So I told Ian if I, Santa, still have to fill a stocking then he has to write “Santa” a letter.
 So Ian writes a letter giving me (I mean Santa) an update on his college grades, and I, Santa write a letter back, but don’t bother to burn the edges.
 And I still get to eat the cookies!